Emily Elizabeth Holman: Biography

-Holman published her first plan book in 1884, nearly a decade before she began her own practice.
-She published several volumes of plan books and updated them regularly with new material as well as advertisements in newspapers and magazines, such as the Ladies Home Journal.
-She worked in a variety of different styles, but predominantly her residential work adapted American Craftsman and often added elements of Neoclassical or Colonial styles.
-She retired in 1914.
-She is interred in the south section of Laurel Hill Cemetery in Philadelphia.

 Selected projects

 Wilder Village Historic District

 54 Norwich Avenue, in Wilder, Vermont, was designed in the Queen Anne style in 1895 for a prominent merchant, Thomas Goold and his wife, Sarah.
 It has a typical asymmetrical gable front and is one of the few dwellings in the town which was built to professional specifications.
 Holman drafted the plans in 1895 and the Hartford Historical Society, in Hartford, Vermont, retains some of the original plans.
 In 1999, the Wilder Village Historic District was listed on the National Register of Historic Places.

 National Park Seminary

 The National Park Seminary was a project that lasted for several years and according to an interview in the New York Tribune, Holman created nearly every building on the site.
 A former hotel/casino, the site was purchased by John and Vesta Cassedy in 1894 with plans to make an exclusive finishing school there.
 There are approximately 20 buildings on the site (though the ballroom was added in 1927 and was not designed by Holman).
 Besides the eight sorority clubhouses built between 1894 and 1904, there are the Chapel (1898), the Aloha Dormitory (1898), the Miller Library (1901), the Odeon Theater (1907), gymnasium (1907), and an Italianate dormitory.
 The United States Army purchased the property in 1941 and incorporated the site as part of the Walter Reed Army Medical Center.
 During the period it operated as a hospital some interior and exterior alterations, which changed the "historical integrity of the structures" were made.
 In an attempt to prevent further deterioration or significant loss, in 1972, the remaining buildings were designated on the National Register of Historic Places.